Owen Hargreaves: Manchester United

 In January 2010, it was speculated that Hargreaves was slated to return in time for United's Champions League first knockout round tie against Milan, despite not being fully match-fit.
-However, on 4 February, Hargreaves suffered a major setback to hopes of playing in the 2010 FIFA World Cup as Sir Alex Ferguson omitted him from the squad for the knockout stage in favour of Belgian defender Ritchie De Laet.
+However, on 4 February, Hargreaves suffered a major setback to hopes of playing in the 2010 FIFA World Cup as Alex Ferguson omitted him from the squad for the knockout stage in favour of Belgian defender Ritchie De Laet.
 It was expected that Hargreaves would make his return from injury in a reserve team match against Manchester City on 11 March, but on the day of the match, Hargreaves pulled out of the game to continue with his training regime.
 He eventually made his comeback a week later, playing for 45 minutes of United's reserve team match against Burnley on 18 March.
 On 24 April, Hargreaves was named as an unused substitute for the first-team match against Tottenham Hotspur.

 On 2 May 2010, Hargreaves made his Premier League return in the 93rd minute of United's penultimate game of the season against Sunderland.
 It was his first Premier League action since a 1–1 draw with Chelsea in September 2008, in which time he had missed 113 matches in 20 months.
 Despite this, Hargreaves missed the beginning of the 2010–11 season, having suffered another injury, for which he travelled to the United States to see a specialist.
 On 24 September, manager Ferguson announced that Hargreaves had returned to training.
 On 6 November 2010, he made his first start since September 2008 against Wolverhampton Wanderers, however it was short-lived after a hamstring injury forced his withdrawal for Bébé just five minutes into the match, which United went on to win 2–1.

 On 22 May 2011, Ferguson confirmed that the club would not offer Hargreaves a new contract.
 His contract expired at the end of the 2010–11 season and he left the club, despite offering to play the 2011–12 season for free.
 Hargreaves later posted videos on YouTube of him exercising, in order to prove his fitness to potential clubs.
 Buoyed by Richard Steadman's optimistic assessment that Hargreaves' knees, a source of injury for a number of years, could withstand the impact of 'jumping from the Eiffel Tower', a number of clubs including Bolton Wanderers Aston Villa, Tottenham Hotspur, Leicester City, West Bromwich Albion, Nottingham Forest Queens Park Rangers, Rangers, and "several MLS clubs", were believed to be considering an offer for Hargreaves.
 In Ferguson's autobiography released in 2013, he called Hargreaves one of his most disappointing signings.
 In 2020, ESPN ranked his transfer to United as the 27th worst Premier League transfer of all time.